We're here if you need help

 to enter a password.

-This scheme is considered two factor authentication on its own; the smartcard is something the user owns, and the PIN is something the user knows.
+This scheme can be considered inherently two factors of authentication; the smartcard is something the user owns, and the PIN is something the user knows.

 Creating your own custom authentication scheme¶